osamaalmughanni/Object.to/README.md

 # FAQ
 **This section could provide answers to common questions and issues that users might have while using Object, along with tips and advice for getting the most out of the tool.**

+**Q: Can I share my libraries with people who don't have Object installed?**

+Yes, you can share your libraries with anyone, regardless of whether they have Object installed.
+They will need to download and install Object in order to access the shared library.

+**Q: Can I control who has access to my shared libraries?**

+Yes, when you share a library,

 [⬆ back to top](#table-of-contents)